Bywater Books author Bett Norris drops by to talk about 'writing the South'.

 Through that process, I got a glimmer of understanding why Miss Lee never wrote another novel.
 Some things are perfect, some things become part of our culture, part of us, and there is no improving on it.
 As Miss Lee herself said about her book: “To Kill a Mockingbird still says what it has to say; it has managed to survive the years without preamble.”
 And without imitations.

 There were a few driving forces behind my writing both Miss McGhee and the sequel, What’s Best for Jane.
 I knew I wanted to write about the South.
 I knew I wanted to explore what it must have been like to be a lesbian in the South in past decades.
 I knew that I also wanted to write about the particular difficulties of being a single lady who works in those times, and I knew I wanted to write about the impact of the civil rights movement not only on the small towns like where I grew up, but also its effect on women, and the impact women, white and black, had on the movement.
+I found that my research took me to places and to women I had not known about, or had not known enough about; from Virginia Durr, white Southern aristocracy, to Fannie Lou Hamer, uneducated, to Joann Robinson, an English professor, to Rosa Parks, to Lillian Smith, to the fiery teenager Barbara Johns.
+There were so many of them, the women who stepped forward, stepped out front, the women who worked, and who walked and who got beaten, like Amelia Boynton.

 Research found me standing in the National Voting Rights museum in Selma, Alabama, and staring at the 'I Was There' wall, filled with hand-written notes from participants of the Selma to Montgomery march, and being so moved that I could not take it all in.